Reol (singer)

 Reol (れをる, Reworu) is a Japanese singer, songwriter, and record producer.
 She began creating and releasing music onto Nico Nico Douga and YouTube in 2012, achieving recognition for writing and performing viral Vocaloid songs.
 She released the album Gokusaishiki independently, which reached the top ten on the Oricon Albums Chart.

-Reol signed with the record label Toy's Factory in 2015, and in 2016, she formed the J-pop group REOL, composed of her long-time collaborators GigaP and Okiku, where she served as both its namesake and lead vocalist.
+Reol signed with the record label Toy's Factory in 2015, and in 2016, she formed the J-pop group REOL, composed of her long-time collaborators Giga and Okiku, where she served as both its namesake and lead vocalist.
 Their debut album, Sigma, was released the same year to widespread success and acclaim, peaking at 6 on the Oricon Albums Chart, and 9 on the Billboard Japan Hot 100.
 In 2017, the group announced they intended to disband, and after their final live performance, they released the extended play Endless EP before officially disbanding.

 Following the disbandment of REOL, Reol signed with Victor Entertainment in 2018, resuming her career as a solo artist and releasing the album Jijitsujo that same year.
-Giga-P still frequently collaborates with her as a producer, and Okiku has continued to contribute to live visuals and some music videos.
+Giga still frequently collaborates with her as a producer, and Okiku has continued to contribute to live visuals and some music videos.
 Her following singles have received general commercial and viral success, and with both her rise to solo prominence and the release of her 2020 album Kinjitou, she was the first Japanese performer to be named "Artist on the Rise" by YouTube in 2020.

 Career

 In late 2012, Reol began uploading original songs and cover songs to video sharing sites Nico Nico Douga and YouTube.
-On August 17, 2014, Reol co-released two compilation albums, titled No Title+ and No Title-, with music arranger GigaP, video director Okiku, and art producer Mochizuki Kei, under the group name Anyosupenyosuyaya.
+On August 17, 2014, Reol co-released two compilation albums, titled No Title+ and No Title-, with music arranger Giga, video director Okiku, and art producer Mochizuki Kei, under the group name Anyosupenyosuyaya.
 The album contains vocals by Vocaloid virtual singers such as Hatsune Miku, GUMI and Megurine Luka, the album was released through Japanese label Celo Project.
-In 2014, Reol released the single "LUVORATORRRRRY!" in collaboration with Nqrse, GigaP and Okiku.
+In 2014, Reol released the single "LUVORATORRRRRY!" in collaboration with Nqrse, Giga and Okiku.
 The music video for the song has amassed over 80 million views on YouTube, making it their most popular release.

 On July 29, 2015, Reol independently released her first studio album titled Gokusaishiki, which reached the top ten on the Oricon Albums Chart.
-Later in 2015, Reol, along with GigaP & Okiku, signed with Toy's Factory under the unit name REOL.
+Later in 2015, Reol, along with Giga & Okiku, signed with Toy's Factory under the unit name REOL.
 On August 18, REOL made their first public appearance in the music video for their single "Give me a break Stop now".
 They released their debut studio album titled 'Sigma' on October 19, 2016, which reached number 8 on the Oricon weekly Albums Chart.
 In August 2017, REOL announced that they would be disbanding after their last live performances.
 On October 11, 2017, REOL released their final project, which was an EP entitled Endless EP.